No health insurance? How to follow-up after a skin cancer check

 Follow-up appointment

-Bring the form that you received at the skin cancer screening to your follow-up appointment.
+Bring the form that you received at the skin cancer check to your follow-up appointment.

 Help paying for your medicine